WarwickRSE/gpuschool2018/README.md

 # gpuschool2018

-Examples and teaching material for the July 2018 "Introduction to GPU programming summer school at the University of Warwick".
+Examples and teaching material for the July 2018 "Introduction to GPU programming" summer school at the University of Warwick.

 To run the notebooks you will need a CUDA capable GPU card.
 The examples use double precision arithmetic and assume a GPU with a compute capability of 2.0 or higher.
 The school was conducted using Kepler K20c and K80 hardware.